 Key components of semantic technologies include:

-In healthcare, semantic technologies are being used to integrate and analyze vast amounts of medical data.
-This enables more accurate diagnoses, personalized treatment plans, and groundbreaking research in areas like genomics and drug discovery.
+In healthcare, semantic technologies are being used to integrate patient data, medical research, and clinical trials.
+This enables personalized treatment plans, faster drug discovery, and improved patient outcomes.

 While the potential of semantic technologies is immense, there are challenges to overcome.
 These include: